niliovo/samba/README_EN.md

 - - `TZ` Is the timezone,The default option is `Asia/Shanghai`
 - `IP_ADDR=your_ip`
 - - Change `your_ip` to your ip address or domain name, If enable this option to discover samba services on Windows platforms
+- - (Windows Discovery /wsdd function cannot be enabled because wsdd cannot be installed in armv7)

 ## Configuration file